jm11116/Query-String-Library/README.md

 **values()** - will return all values from query string key/value pairs as an array.

 **isValid()** - will return true or false depending on whether or not the query string is malformed.
-It does this by checking to see whether or not the query string contains and even number of key/value pairs, and if the string contains one less ampersand than there are equals signs.
+It does this by checking to see whether or not the query string contains an even number of key/value pairs, and if the string contains one less ampersand than there are equals signs.

 **getValueFromKey()** - will return the value of the key it is passed.